Large deviations for systems with non-uniform structure: Introduction

-Roughly speaking, \ref{A.spec} means that words from $\GGG$ can be `glued together' with uniformly bounded gaps to obtain another word in $\GGG$.
-The condition \ref{A.ASD} means that any word $w\in\LLL$ can be transformed into a word in $\GGG$ without making too many edits.
-Finally, \ref{A.Gibbs} means that $m$ satisfies an upper Gibbs bound on all cylinders, and a lower Gibbs bound on cylinders corresponding to words in $\GGG$.
+\end{thma} Condition \ref{A.spec} is a form of the specification property for $\GGG$.
+Condition \ref{A.ASD} means that any word $w\in\LLL$ can be transformed into a word in $\GGG$ without making too many edits.
+The condition \ref{A.Gibbs} means that $m$ satisfies an upper Gibbs bound on all cylinders, and a lower Gibbs bound on cylinders corresponding to words in $\GGG$.
+Level-2 large deviations gives an exponential decay rate for the measure of the set of points whose empirical averages are experiencing a `large deviation' from their expected value (see \S \ref{intro:ldp}).